wba10/wba10.com/content/about.en.md

 If we can adjust the consumer cycle so that what is expelled as waste today can be reused in production, we can convert the world’s mountains of waste into mountains of resources.
 The challenge to turn each bit of waste into resources has been started.
 Through this process, we aim to restore the environment’s vitality by putting abundant new recycled resources in our hands.

-**Gasification Project**
+### Gasification Project

 PROCESS DESIGN BASIS

-• Plant Configuration:
+* Plant Configuration:
-high pressure fluidized bed gasifier tar reforming gas cooling and scrubbing gas engines
+  * high pressure fluidized bed gasifier
+  * tar reforming
+  * gas cooling and scrubbing
+  * gas engines

-• Plant Capacity:
+* Plant Capacity:
-biomass feed 8,000 tpd
+  * biomass feed 8,000 tpd
-power generation site/district
+  * power generation site/district
-Synthetic Natural Gas10,000 tpd
+  * Synthetic Natural Gas10,000 tpd

-• Fuel:
+* Fuel:
-rdf pellets, thermal input 14~19,5 MJ/kg
+  * rdf pellets, thermal input 14~19,5 MJ/kg
-9.5%~12% moisture content
+  * 9.5%~12% moisture content
-Fuel consumption 6,000,000 tons / year
+  * Fuel consumption 6,000,000 tons / year

-• General:
+* General:
-annual operation 8000 hours
+  * annual operation 8000 hours
-technical life time >15 years
+  * technical life time >15 years

-• Plant Efficiency:
+* Plant Efficiency:
-electrical efficiency 28 % (LHV, net)
+  * electrical efficiency 28 % (LHV, net)
-electrical efficiency 30% (LHV, gross) overall efficiency 87% (LHV)
+  * electrical efficiency 30% (LHV, gross)
+  * overall efficiency 87% (LHV)